 I must admit I had to dig around quite a bit to find something that would act as a grooved wheel.
 We don’t have a lathe so making one from scratch wasn’t really an option.
 What I did find though was this little wheel thingy here.

 That’s the wheel that normally sits under an electric gate, something that’s quite common here in South Africa.
 In the larger cities we all live behind 6 foot walls and have a remote controlled electric gate.
 It’s much safer than the ones you have to open by hand.
 Nobody wants to leave their car running while they try and open a gate, that’s like putting up a neon sign and saying “Come hijack me”.
 Sad I know, but that’s what it is.

 Old lanterns can be repurposed in so many different ways.
 They make beautiful pixie dens and they are pretty easy to convert into planters too.
-You just have to make sure to remove any oily residue first.
-You don’t want that stuff seeping into the soil and harming your plants.

 How to Turn Lanterns into Planters

 First off remove the chimney, wick, and cap on the oil reservoir.
 Save those bits to make these beautiful electrified enamel cup lanterns.
 If there’s still oil inside the reservoir dispose of it safely.
 Never pour old oil down the drain or toilet.